brpandey/hangman/README.md

 * A stumper word process which plays the games before hand with all the words and identifies the word stumpers for use in real game play

-* New strategy algorithms which try to learn player's guessing style - aka machine learning
+* New strategy algorithms which try to learn player's guessing style - aka machine learning.
+As well as difficulty level setting: e.g. easy, medium, or hard

 * Truly distributed hangman running on multiple nodes and machines